SEPP 72(t) in Early Retirement

 Let’s look at a hypothetical early retirement and model a SEPP 72(t), then discuss when you might be better off doing a Roth Conversion ladder instead.

-AND, as of 2022, there is a new Rate allowed by the IRS.
-Now you can get higher payments from your SEPP in early retirement!
+And, as of 2022, the IRS has allowed a new Rate.
+Now, you can get higher payments from your SEPP in early retirement!

 UPDATE 2022: New 5% Minimum Interest Rate